chulminy/AE_ENVE_GEOE_121/README.md

 - [Note](#note)

 ## Course Description
+This course offers a practical introduction to MATLAB programming and applications for engineering students.
+The course is intended for students with little or no prior programming experience but who have

+The course covers programming fundamentals, matrix operations, file I/O, symbolic operations and

-This course offers an introduction to MATLAB Programming for engineering students.
-Student will do many programming tasks to learn a basic programming concepts and skills needed for basic problem solving.
-In general, students who successfully complete this course will become familiar with general concepts in computer science, gain an understanding of the general concepts of programming, and obtain a solid foundation in the use of MATLAB.
-This course incorporate two new learning tools, Live Editor and MATLAB autograder,
+Students who successfully complete this course will become familiar with general concepts in computer science, gain an understanding of programming, and obtain a solid foundation in the use of MATLAB.
+A tutorial

-Helps you understand the role that MATLAB can play in reducing the overall complexity of math and in experlaining math-relatied information to others more easily.
+This course incorporate two new learning tools in MATLAB, Live Editor and MATLAB autograder, enhance

+programming-learning environment.

+MATLAB is being used in a wide variety of domains from the natural sciences, through all disciplines of engineering, to finance, and beyond, and it is heavily used in industry.

+Student will do many programming tasks and it takes 4 hours or more a week.
+Since the students can readily find your implementation

+ to learn a basic programming concepts and skills needed for basic problem solving.
+This course is designed for those who have little to no previous programming experience.

 Throughout the course, there are tutorials, programming labs, and homework assignments.
 * Lectures will cover the major topics, emphasizing and discussing the important points, and programming examples in tutorials.